NOTE: See the beginning of Section H for abbreviations, course numbers and coding.

 |SWE4040||Software Engineering Design Project||7 ch (1*C 6L) [W]|

 A software design and implementation experience involving a medium to large group.
 Students prepare requirements, specification, analysis and design documents as a team toward development of a useful software product and use the documentation to implement and test the product.
 The development process should consider a broad range of constraints including non-functional requirements to the software product, health and safety, sustainable development and environmental stewardship.
 Students manage their projects professionally, present their design work orally, and demonstrate formally that the product meets its requirements.

-Prerequisite: 100 ch in the software engineering program or permission from the instructor.
-Students will not get credit for SWE4040 in place of ECE 4040 without prearranged permission from the ECE program coordinator.
+Prerequisites: CS 3503 or at least 2 terms of co-op and 100 ch in the software engineering program or permission from the instructor.
+Students will not get credit for SWE 4040 in place of ECE 4040 without prearranged permission from the ECE program coordinator.

 |SWE4103||Software Quality and Project Management [A]||4 ch (3C 3*L) [W]|

 Software Quality: Emphasizes testing, verification and validation, techniques.
 Introduces formal specification languages, statistical software reliability engineering, software development process monitoring and maturity models, and process and product metrics.
 Software Project Management: Emphasizes software project tracking, planning and scheduling, organizing and managing software development teams, introduces factors influencing productivity and success, risk analysis and planning for change.

 |SWE4203||Software Evolution and Maintenance [A]||4 ch (3C 3*L)|

 Maintainability and reusability analysis.
 Approaches to maintenance and long-term software development.
 Change management and impact analysis.
 Release and configuration management.
 Reengineering and reverse engineering.
 Regression testing.

 |SWE4403||Software Architecture and Design Patterns (Cross Listed: CS 4015)||4 ch (3C 2*L) [P]|